Take the Next Step

 Due to low response rates statewide, ODHE suspended the distribution of the employer survey in the 2018-2019 academic year.
 Institutions of higher education throughout Ohio collaborated in the 2019-2020 academic year to begin distributing this survey again in 2020-2021 and capture the results from all of our institutions for comparison purposes.
 Responses remained low in 2020-2021 due to the COVID-19 pandemic limiting our plans to distribute the survey.

-Analysis of Results Comparisons with Benchmarks and Trends
+Analysis of Results | Comparisons with Benchmarks and Trends |

 Employers indicated a high level of satisfaction with the quality of the preparation provided by WSU.
 All items on the survey earned a rating of 3.00 or higher (on an agreement scale of 1 to 4).
-The survey results suggest that employers perceive that WSU prepares teachers especially well to collaborate effectively with other teachers, administrators, and staff.
-When compared to the state results, employers rated the quality of preparation provided by WSU similarly.
+The survey results suggest that employers perceive that WSU prepares teachers especially well to collaborate effectively with other teachers, administrators, and staff. | When compared to the state results, employers rated the quality of preparation provided by WSU similarly.
 Each year the lowest-rated items on the survey for WSU are also the lowest-rated items for the state.
-For example, in 2020-21, items #6 and #7 were low for both.
-The lowest rated items on the survey for WSU were also among the lowest rated items for the state: #6 preparing graduates to analyze data to monitor student progress and learning (WSU 3.15 compared to state 3.26) and #7 preparing graduates to use data to plan, differentiate, and modify instruction (WSU 3.01 compared to state 3.27).
-The highest-rated item in two of the last three years was also the same for WSU and the state: #10 preparing graduates to treat students fairly and establish a learning environment that is respectful, supportive, and caring (3.68 for both WSU and the state).
+The lowest rated survey items on for WSU were also among the lowest rated items for the state: #6 preparing graduates to analyze data to monitor student progress and learning (WSU 3.15 compared to state 3.26) and #7 preparing graduates to use data to plan, differentiate, and modify instruction (WSU 3.01 compared to state 3.27).
+The highest-rated item in two of the last three years was also the same for WSU and the state: #10 preparing graduates to treat students fairly and establish a learning environment that is respectful, supportive, and caring (3.68 for both WSU and the state). |

 Data Source - Employer Perceptions of Ohio Educator Preparation Providers Survey Results: Wright State University Average and State Average

 Through our Office of Partnerships and Field Experiences (OPFE), Wright State University has long-standing partnerships with area school districts that are essential to the success of our programs.
 There are documented affiliation agreements with nearly 120 school districts (150+ schools) serving as placement sites for candidates completing field experiences.
 Nine school districts have agreed to be formal partners.
-Formal partner affiliation agreements go beyond field placement arrangement, focusing on a variety of potential partnership activities.
+Formal partner affiliation agreements go beyond field placement arrangements, focusing on a variety of potential partnership activities.
 The goal of formal partnership is to positively impact P-12 schools and teacher preparation programs, focusing on mutually beneficial endeavors for all involved parties.

 We engage with our partners in an ongoing, collaborative process.
 Partner school representatives continually provide input and recommendations for program improvement.
 We visit each formal partner annually, meeting with district leaders to review the prior school year and set goals for the coming school year.
 At these Annual Onsite Partner Meetings, we review candidate field data, partnership activity participation, discuss current district initiatives, and share University needs/challenges.
 These meetings result in a variety of endeavors that support district needs and benefit the EPP’s candidates.